NPann/MrVox2D/readme.md

 * MrVox2D is particularly designed to generate dictionaries of MR signals with varying input properties (blood volume, vessel size).
 For example, it has been used succesfully in the vascluar fingerprinting framework [(Christen et al. NeuroImage 20014)](http://www.sciencedirect.com/science/article/pii/S1053811913012019)
-* **Specifically**: The voxel is considered as a 2D plane and the magnetic inclusions (e.g. vessels) are disks randomly spread in the 2D plane.
+* **Specifically**: The voxel is considered as a 2D plane and the magnetic inclusions (e.g. vessels) are disks randomly spread in this 2D plane.
 Voxel and sequence parameters are defined in a text file.
 MR sequence is passed as a function of the simulator.
+Diffusion and intravoxel susceptibility effect are considered.
+Even though the simulation is 2D, the MR signal is similar to the one obtained in a 3D voxel with isotropic vessel orientation when the number of vessels is "high enough" [(Pannetier et al. Plos.
+2014)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0057636).

 ### How do I get set up? ###